 - Guide you to courses and opportunities that can help you meet your goals.

-- Serve as someone you can talk to when you need advice or assistance.
+- Serve as someone you can talk to when you need academic advice or assistance.

-- Serve as a link to other faculty and staff who can provide additional information and assistance.
+- Connect you with other faculty and staff who can provide more help and information.

-- Sign paperwork for registration, changing courses, and other purposes.
+- Sign off on processes for registration, changing courses, and so forth.